-NOTE: ITIN Processing in June and July: Due to limited staff availability, OIA will not be able to provide ITIN appointments or processing between Jun 26 and Jul 7, 2017.
+NOTE: ITIN Processing in August: Due to limited staff availability, OIA will not be able to provide ITIN appointments or processing between Aug 8 and Aug 15, 2017.
 To accommodate students with grants and scholarships, we have increased ITIN appointment availability preceding and following this break.
-Because of high appointment demand, please plan ahead and apply for an ITIN before Jun 26 or after July 7, if you need one.
+Because of high appointment demand, please plan ahead and apply for an ITIN before or after this break.

 - What is an ITIN?